Sports Premium

 Overview

-To cater for these competitions, the children’s interests and their health needs, there are a wide range of PE extra-curricular clubs put on across the course of a year.
-These include: Multi sports, Netball, Hockey and Football.
+There are a wide range of PE extra-curricular clubs put on across the course of a year.
+These include: Multi sports, Netball, Hockey, Football, Table Tennis, Dance and Yoga.

 Sports festivals organised in conjunction with Newman RC College and the Catholic school cluster have provided opportunity for competition and participation for children across a range of sports.